How Does Sleep Affect Your Overall Wellness?

 Quality sleep plays a crucial role in cellular renewal and repair.
 During sleep, your body produces and releases growth hormone, which stimulates cell regeneration and tissue repair.
 Adequate sleep allows your body to recover from daily oxidative stress and prevent cellular damage, promoting healthier aging.
 Chronic sleep deprivation accelerates the aging process, leading to premature aging signs and increased risk of age-related diseases.

-See also How To Overcome A Plateau In Your Wellness Journey?
+See also How Can Pets Contribute To Your Wellness Journey?

 Skin Health